Modelur/docs/docs/reference/menu.md

     Source: [NHBC: Foundation Shape and Form](https://www.nhbcfoundation.org/wp-content/uploads/2016/10/NF-72-NHBC-Foundation_Shape-and-Form.pdf)

+    The Heat Loss Form Factor is a number generally between 0.5 and 5, with a lower number indicating a more compact building.
+Passivhaus buildings aim to achieve 3 or less ([source](http://www.greenspec.co.uk/building-design/heat-loss-form-factor/)).

 1. *Surface to Volume Ratio* (SVR) is the ratio between the Building's envelope area (EA) and it's volume (V).
 Surface to Volume Ratio is calculated as SVR = EA / V. _Note:_ The numeric value of Surface to Volume Ratio is dependent on the units (metric or imperial) that are chosen.

     Source: [Researchgate: The Impact of the Shape Factor on Final Energy Demand in Residential Buildings in Nordic Climates](https://www.researchgate.net/publication/268188069_The_Impact_of_the_Shape_Factor_on_Final_Energy_Demand_in_Residential_Buildings_in_Nordic_Climates).

+    The Surface to Volume Ratio for a typical single family house is 0.8 - 1.0 1/m.
+According to some sources, the recommended Surface to Volume Ratio for a passive house is ≤ 0.8 1/m; according to another source 0.5 1/m ([source](http://www.forum-holzbau.com/pdf/ihf09_Lylykangas.pdf)).

 1. *Building's envelope area* is the sum of areas of external faces of the Building (e.g. walls, roofs, terraces).

     !!! hint "Form Factor Calculation is also available through Context menu" You can call Form Factor Calculation also via Context menu.
 To do so, just right-click on the Building and select Modelur → Calculate Form Factor.